-Once we got out into the big sea, after an hours boat trip, we were not dissapointed – we saw hundreds of dolphins in all sizes!
+Once we got out into the big sea, after an hour’s boat trip, we were not disappointed – we saw hundreds of dolphins in all sizes!

 They were hunting fish, collaborating in chasing the fish into big steams.
 Fish and squid are the main food for dolphins.
 Dolphins are apparently very social animals, often living in groups of up to a dozen individuals.
 They can establish really strong social bonds.
 Scientists say that dolphins will stay with injured or ill individuals, and even helping them to breathe by bringing them to the surface if needed.

 Some of the dolphins even did big jumps high up in the air!
 So cool!
-Unfortunately this was extremely difficult to capture with our camera (yep, we are not the best photograhpers….).
+Unfortunately, this was extremely difficult to capture with our camera (yep, we are not the best photographers….).
 This is actually the best flying-dolphin-photo we got, so enjoy! 🙂 Not exactly National Geographic quality….

-According to scientists, there can be many reasons to why dolphins jump like this.
-When the dolphins are travelling, jumping can save energy as there is less friction while in the air.
-Other reasons include orientation, social displays, fighting, non-verbal communication and attempting to dislodge parasites.
+According to scientists, there can be many reasons why dolphins jump like this.
+When the dolphins are traveling, jumping can save energy as there is less friction while in the air.
+Other reasons include orientation, social displays, fighting, non-verbal communication, and attempting to dislodge parasites.
 Or just for fun, as dolphins can be really playful!